Alec Stoddard

 Performance Artist

 Alec spins on chains by holding one side of each loop, allowing them to open like moth wings on either side of him.
-Red light washes over his black costuming, shining darkly off pieces of leather.
+Blue light washes over his gray costuming and shines darkly off pieces of leather.

 Headshot of Alec with glitched slices of the image behind him.